© 2025

 The Carousel, 2022 (Materials) | 8 Kodak Carousel S, Paper, Aluminium, Custom Made Electronics.
 Dimensions: ❬0.6m x 1.0m x 2.8m❭

 The sculpture utilizes eight Kodak Carousel S slide film projectors arranged in a 2x4 grid to produce an analog generative animation.
-Emphasizing the artificial: the way technology forges illusions.
-The slide frames contain no film but paper cutouts, a homage to cinematographies' roots in shadow theater.
+The slide frames contain no film but paper cutouts, a homage to cinema's roots in shadow theater.

-Modified Kodak timers with photoresistors create a poetic feedback loop like an Ouroboros.
-The ambient light of the machine itself fuels the selection of future images!
-Thus enabling the artwork to reach a massive potential of 65536 unique abstract projections, consequently composing an animation - operating with no set duration running on an infinite loop.
+Eight modified Kodak timers with photoresistors create a poetic feedback loop like an Ouroboros.
+The ambient light of the machines modifies the timer's duration slightly via the photoresistors, thus randomizing the timers and the selection of future images.
+Therefore, enabling the artwork to reach a massive potential of 65536 unique abstract projections, composing an animation with no set duration.

-The Carousel, 2022 Video documentation @ Artists Studio, Leipzig
+The Carousel, 2022 Video documentation @ The Artists Studio, Leipzig.

 data/carousel_files/carousel_a.jpg